-As this process unfolded the divisions between North and South Vietnam widened, reducing the likelihood of free national elections or successful reunification.
+As this process unfolded, the divisions between North and South Vietnam widened.
+This reduced the likelihood of peaceful reunification or free elections to determine future reunification.
 The new rulers of South Vietnam were backed by the United States and their Western allies.
 These men, epitomised by the Christian prime minister Ngo Dinh Diem, presented themselves as aspiring democrats and capitalists.
 After fighting to remove the shackles of French colonialism, they claimed to desire a free and independent South Vietnam based on Western political and economic values.
 What unfolded under their leadership, however, was neither democratic or beneficial to most South Vietnamese people.

 Opposition to Ngo Dinh Diem could also be found in the military.
-In November 1954 a clique of officers, trained by and loyal to the French, attempted to remove Diem and install a Francophile military junta.
+In November 1954, a clique of officers, trained by and loyal to the French, attempted to remove Diem and install a Francophile military junta.
 Their coup was thwarted by Diem, with the help of the US Central Intelligence Agency (CIA).
 The continuation of the opium trade, another legacy of French colonialism, also encouraged warlords, organised crime and gangsterism.

 The newly appointed Diem was determined to deal with all of these problems.
 When he assumed power, however, South Vietnam was bankrupt and without the organs of government.
 During their withdrawal from Indochina, the French had dismantled the apparatus of colonial government.
 In some cases entire buildings and departments had been cleared, their contents packed and shipped back to France, all in the space of a few months.
 The French also stripped South Vietnam of important resources, from military equipment down to telephones and typewriters.

-In late 1954 Nhu attempted to provide political legitimacy for his brother’s regime by forming the Can Lao, a South Vietnamese party that Nhu hoped would grow to rival Ho Chi Minh’s Lao Dong.
+In late 1954, Nhu attempted to provide political legitimacy for his brother’s regime by forming the Can Lao, a South Vietnamese party that Nhu hoped would grow to rival Ho Chi Minh’s Lao Dong.
 Can Lao never inspired the people or became a popular movement, however, and remained relatively small.
 Membership was only open to pro-Diem Catholics from the middle and upper classes.
 In reality, Can Lao was just a political device to justify Diem’s rule.

-The sentence of death, and confiscation of the whole or part of his property will be imposed on whoever commits or attempts to commit one of the following crimes with the aim of sabotage, or upon infringing upon the security of the State, or injuring the lives or property of the people:
+The sentence of death and confiscation of the whole or part of his property will be imposed on whoever commits or attempts to commit one of the following crimes with the aim of sabotage, or upon infringing upon the security of the State, or injuring the lives or property of the people:

 i.
 Deliberate murder, food poisoning, or kidnapping.